Year of entry 2024

 This course can either help you to progress in roles as part of pharmaceutical companies, small biotech companies, contract research organisations, government regulatory bodies, or put you in a strong position to undertake a further research degree.

-Our dedicated Employability and Professional Development Officer will support you throughout your time with us, ensuring that you’re aware of events and opportunities, with a goal of helping you into graduate employment.
+Our dedicated employability and opportunity team will support you throughout your time with us, ensuring that you’re aware of events and opportunities, with a goal of helping you into graduate employment.
 In addition, our Masters career development programme will support you to:

 - Explore career options and career planning.